 This element asks whether movant delayed seeking intervention such that it prejudices the parties.
 Utah Ass'n of Counties v.
 Clinton, 255 F.3d 1246, 1250-51 (10th Cir.
 2001).
 This Motion has not been delayed.
 The case just began.
-The State of Wyoming filed its Petition on March 24, 2021.
+After Western Energy Alliance filed its Petition on January 27, 2021, it was amended twice, mostly recently on March 17, 2021.
 According to the docket sheet, the Court has set no deadlines and no motions have been filed.
 Because this is an APA case, Respondents must file the administrative record within ninety days of service and that deadline has not passed.
 No party will be prejudiced by the Motion's timing.